-When conditions are just right, clouds can act like prisms, turning the rays of the sun into a brilliant color show.
+When conditions are just right, water particles in clouds can act like prisms, turning the rays of the sun into a brilliant color show.

-Rainbow clouds tends to happen with altocumulus, cirrocumulus, lenticular and cirrus clouds.
-Similar to how rainbows and moonbows form, rainbow clouds form when sun light passes small water droplets or small ice crystals in the clouds, refracting the light.
+The meteorologist term for this phenomenon is circumhorizontal arc (circumhorizon arcs) and tends to happen with altocumulus, cirrocumulus, lenticular and cirrus clouds.
+Similar to how rainbows and moonbows form, circumhorizontal arcs form when sun light passes small water droplets or small ice crystals in the clouds, refracting the light.

-This phenomenon is known as cloud iridescence and it doesn’t happen that often.
-Specific conditions have to happen before rainbow clouds occur.
+Specific conditions have to happen before circumhorizontal arcs occur.
 The clouds must be thin and have water droplets or ice crystals that are all about the same size.

-Semi-transparent clouds or clouds that are in the process of forming are the types of clouds most likely to refract light and produce rainbow clouds.
+Semi-transparent clouds or clouds that are in the process of forming are the types of clouds most likely to refract light and produce circumhorizontal arcs.

 Circumhorizontal arc